Adjuster’s Guide to

 What Does Water Damage Mean for Claims?

-Below are the three HVAC systems most commonly determined to be water damaged by HVACi in 2022.
+Below are the three residential HVAC systems most commonly determined to be water damaged by HVACi in 2025.

 Hover over each system to learn what percentage of water damaged equipment they represent.